 Who is entitled to an EMA?

-Any young person aged between 16 and 19 who is 16 or older before 30 September 2021 and planning to continue in post-compulsory education may be eligible for an EMA from the beginning of the school year.
+Any young person aged between 16 and 19 who is 16 or older before 30 September 2021 and planning to continue in post-compulsory education or home education may be eligible for an EMA from the beginning of the school year.

 Applicants aged 16 between 1 October 2021 and 28 February 2022 may be eligible to receive an EMA from January 2021.